developomp/pompup/README.md

 |             Browser - 🌐 | [Brave](https://github.com/brave/brave-browser)                                            |
 |   Text Editor & IDE - 📝 | [VSCodium](https://github.com/VSCodium/vscodium)                                           |

+## Name?

+The project's name was inspired by [rustup](https://github.com/rust-lang/rustup), a toolchain installer for the Rust programming language.
+Pompup was originally supposed to be written in Rust.
+I later decided to use Go instead, but the name stuck.

 ## Usage

 I can't think of any valid use cases of this software outside my computer,